cloudacademy/openshift-voteapp-demo/README.md

 EOF
 ```

-# STEP16:

-Examine the status of the API deployment
+- Examine the status of the API deployment
-Examine the pods to confirm that they are up and running
+- Examine the pods to confirm that they are up and running
-Examine api pod log to see mongo db connected message
+- Examine the API pod log to see that it has successfully connected to the MongoDB replicaset

 ```
 oc rollout status deployment api